jinglescode/demos/README.md

+# JavaScript Exhibits

+Here are the list of JavaScript projects in this repo.
+I work on them during my free time.
+If you are interested to collaborate on working a cool JavaScript side project together, [reach out to me](https://jinglescode.github.io/), I will be happy to chat!

 ## Time Series Forecasting With TensorFlow.Js

 Pull stock prices from online API and perform predictions using Recurrent Neural Network and Long Short-Term Memory (LSTM) with TensorFlow.js framework.